 Cocktails & Dreams

-Written by Words: Archie McDiarmid, Photographs: Flickr - Tales of the Cocktail
+Words: Archie McDiarmid, Photographs: Flickr - Tales of the Cocktail

 For five days in April, Edinburgh became home to the greatest collection of bartending talent, distillers and drinks professionals in the world.
 The reason?
 Tales on Tour, an event that takes the biggest celebration of cocktails in the world, the New Orleans based Tales of the Cocktail, and brings the party to one of the globe’s cocktail capitals.
 Having previously visited Vancouver, Buenos Aires and Mexico City, this was Tales’ first trip outside the Americas so, with typical Scottish self-deprecation, my immediate response was “why?”